streamlit/streamlit/docs/deploy_streamlit_app.md

 You can add/remove dependencies at any point by updating `requirements.txt` (Python deps) or `packages.txt` (Debian deps) and doing a `git push` to your remote repo.
 This will cause Streamlit to detect there was a change in its dependencies, which will automatically trigger its installation.

 It is best practice to pin your Streamlit version in `requirements.txt`.
 Otherwise, the version may be auto-upgraded at any point without your knowledge, which could lead to undesired results (e.g. when we deprecate a feature in Streamlit).

-### Secrets management

-This feature is in the works.
-So watch for it coming soon to beta!

 ## Limitations and known issues